okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/anything-as-a-source/index.md

 * An Identity Source Session with the `CREATED` or `TRIGGERED` status is considered active.
 * If there are no API requests in 24 hours for an Identity Source Session that has the `CREATED` status, then the status is set to `EXPIRED` and the session can no longer be used.
 * Okta processes the sessions synchronously (not in parallel) for an identity source.
 If you trigger multiple sessions for an identity source, then the sessions are queued up for sequential processing.
-* You can't create an Identity Source Session in less than five minutes after triggering an active session associated with the same identity source.
+* You can't create an Identity Source Session within five minutes of triggering an active session associated with the same identity source.
 If Okta receives a new Identity Source Session request within five minutes of an active Identity Source Session with the `CREATED` or the `TRIGGERED` status, Okta returns a 400 Bad Request response.

 > **Note:** You can use the [List active Identity Source Sessions](/docs/reference/api/xaas/#list-active-identity-source-sessions) request to return active Identity Source Sessions for an identity source.